lepremiere/heart-rate-variability-and-neuromuscular-performance/README.md

 # Heart-rate-variability-and-neuromuscular-performance

 This repository provides the scripts used in "Heart Rate Variability and Neuromuscular Performance Responses following Resistance Exercise" (Huick, 2021).
+It processes force plate, dynamometry and heart rate data to calculate heart rate variability and neuromuscular performance metrics.
 The code is generalized for further usage.
-It processes force plate, dynamometry and heart rate data to calculate heart rate variability and neuromuscular performance metrics.
 Together with the settings in [Only_Script_You_Need_To_Care_About.m](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/Only_Script_You_Need_To_Care_About.m) and file labels that contain specific information blocks, the script sorts the variables following study logic and present subjects.
 Information about the correct labeling as well as the codebook for calculated metrics can be found in the supplements section of the reproduction documentation in the project repository (https://osf.io/43hnv/).
 Heart rate variability and neuromuscular performance markers are then correlated and depending on export settings, data, figures, and tables finally saved to an output folder.

 **Prerequisites**:
 -   MATLAB R2020b or later
     -   Signal Processing Toolbox
     -   Statistics and Machine Learning Toolbox
-    -   Parrallel Computing Toolbox (only for [`predicitionErrorEstimation.m`](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/predictionErrorEstimation.m))
+    -   Parrallel Computing Toolbox (only for [`predicitionErrorEstimation()`](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/predictionErrorEstimation.m))

 **Installation**:
 -   No installation required.
 Just download all files and place them in your working directory.